 There are so many distractions from our daily grind that we tend to overlook the significant things.
 I’m talking about buying life insurance, setting up a separate savings account for rainy days, funding your child’s college savings plan, and setting up a living trust.
 I will be the first to admit that I neglected these things for the first two years after having kids.
 I was working five, sometimes six days per week, and barely had time to shower, let alone think about my last will and testament.
 Luckily, I made some important life decisions and was finally able to tackle some of these projects that had fallen to the wayside.

-Here are some tips to help you get started on undertaking your big projects:
+Here are 7 tips to help you get started on undertaking your big projects:

 What are your big life projects?
 Do you have unfinished tasks you are trying to wrap up?